PyruzJanbaaz/SrpingBoot-AOP/README.md

 # SrpingBoot Rest API - AOP
+A sample project by spring boot and AOP for logging any request/responses by calling ResT APIs

 I create a Spring boot/Maven project for logging any requests and responses by calling Rest APIs.
 You need the following tools and technologies to develop the same.
 - Spring-Boot 2.1.3.RELEASE